nowmediaconnor/guten-csek/README.md

 <MacroElement title="Hello World" message="Something to say" />
 ```

-And once the React renders, it will show simply as the HTML:
+And once the React renders, it will render as this HTML:

 ```html
 <div>